Douglas Argyll Robertson: Honours

 His honours included appointment as Surgeon Oculist in Scotland to Queen Victoria and subsequently to King Edward VII.

+In 1867 he was elected a member of the Harveian Society of Edinburgh.
 In 1872 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposer was Peter Guthrie Tait.
 In 1878 he was elected a member of the Aesculapian Club.

 He was President of the Ophthalmological Society of Great Britain from 1893 to 1895, and was President of the International Ophthalmological Congress when it met in Edinburgh in 1894.
-He was also President of the International Council for Ophthalmology, President of the section of ophthalmology of the British Medical Association.
-In addition he was a member of the Ophthalmological Society of Heidelberg and corresponding Fellow of the New York Academy of Medicine.
+He was also President of the International Council of Ophthalmology and president of the section of ophthalmology of the British Medical Association.
+In addition, he was a member of the Ophthalmological Society of Heidelberg and a corresponding Fellow of the New York Academy of Medicine.
 He was awarded an honorary Doctorate of Laws by Edinburgh University in 1896 and was President of the Royal College of Surgeons of Edinburgh from 1886 to 1887.

 Family, later years and death

 In 1882 Argyll Robertson married Carey Fraser, fourth daughter of William Nathaniel Fraser of Findrack and Tornaveen, Aberdeenshire.
 They had no children.

 After retiring in 1904 he settled at Mon Plaisir, St Aubin, Jersey.

-In 1892 and 1900 Argyll Robertson travelled to India to visit the Bhagvat Singh, Thakur of Gondal a former pupil at Edinburgh, who had become a personal friend.
+In 1892 and 1900 Argyll Robertson travelled to India to visit Bhagvat Singh, the Thakur of Gondal a former pupil at Edinburgh, who had become a personal friend.
 On a third visit in the winter of 1908–9 he died at Gondal, India, on 3 January 1909.
 He was cremated on the banks of the River Gondli.
 In an unusual gesture for a Maharaja, and as a token of the esteem in which he held Argyll Robertson, the Thakur sahib wore mourning robes and lit the funeral pyre of his guru and friend.